CtrlK

 Conciseness

-The skill is fairly comprehensive but includes some unnecessary sections like 'When to Use This Skill' (which restates what the description already covers) and the 'Best Practices' section contains advice Claude already knows (use validation, start simple, compare baselines).
+The skill is fairly comprehensive but includes some unnecessary content like the 'When to Use This Skill' section (which restates what the frontmatter description already covers) and the 'Best Practices' section contains advice Claude already knows (use validation, start simple, compare baselines).
 The algorithm selection guide and code examples are valuable, but the overall document is quite long (~250 lines) with some redundancy between sections.

 2 / 3